Skip to main content

 E-prescribing adds EPCS and DEA compliance layers

 Electronic prescribing for controlled substances (EPCS) requires identity proofing, two-factor authentication, and specific audit trail capabilities.
-These requirements layer on top of standard HIPAA — and most compliance platforms don't address them.
+These requirements layer on top of standard HIPAA — make sure your compliance program explicitly addresses EPCS controls.

 03